gillichu/tipp3_working/README.md

 -------------
 Before installing the software you need to make sure the following programs are installed on your machine.

-- Python: Version > 2.7
+- Python: Version > 3.9
-- Java: Version > 1.5
+- Java: Version > 1.8
-- Blast: Version > 2.2.2
+- Blast: Version > 2.10.1
+- SEPP: Version > 4.4.0

 Installation Steps:
 -------------------
-TIPP is a part of the SEPP distribution package.
-First install SEPP.
-Once done, do the following.
+TIPP requires SEPP to be installed.
+Once SEPP is installed, do the following

 1. Download and decompress the reference dataset available at [https://obj.umiacs.umd.edu/tipp/tipp2-refpkg.tar.gz](https://obj.umiacs.umd.edu/tipp/tipp2-refpkg.tar.gz).
 2. Set the environment variables (`REFERENCE` and `BLAST`) that will be used to create the configuration file.
 The `REFERENCE` environment variable should point to the location of the reference dataset (i.e. it should point to the `tipp2-refpkg` directory with its full path).
 The `BLAST` environment variable should to point to the location of the binary: `blastn`.
 Environment variables can be set using the following (shell-dependent) commands:
 	- `export VARIABLE_NAME=/path/to/file` (bash shell)
 	- `setenv VARIABLE_NAME /path/to/file` (tcsh shell)
-3. Create the TIPP configuration file by running the command: `python setup.py tipp` or `python setup.py tipp -c`.
+3. Create the TIPP configuration file by running the command: `python setup.py tipp` or `python setup.py tipp -c` to avoid using the home directory.
 This  creates a `tipp.config` config file.
-It is important that you use `-c` here if you used `-c` when installing SEPP and otherwise, not use `-c`.

 Common Problems:
 ----------------
 1. TIPP requires SEPP to be installed.
 If TIPP is not running, first check to see if SEPP was installed correctly by typing `run_sepp.py -h` to see it's user options.
 2. If you are installing sepp with the `--user` flag, then you may need to set your `PYTHONPATH` environmental variable.
 To run TIPP, you may also need to include your python bin directory in your `PATH` environmental variable.
 If you are having issues installing or running sepp, try adding the following lines to your bash profile file `~/.bash_profile`:
 ```
-export PYTHONPATH="$HOME/.local/lib/python3.7/site-packages:$PYTHONPATH"
+export PYTHONPATH="$HOME/.local/lib/python3.9/site-packages:$PYTHONPATH"
 export PATH="$HOME/.local/bin:$PATH"
 ```
-where `3.7` is replaced with the version of python that you are running.
+where `3.9` is replaced with the version of python that you are running.

 3. Several cluster systems that we have worked on have different commands to run different versions of python e.g. `python` runs python version 2.X and `python3` runs python version 3.Y.
 In this scenario, you need to be careful to be consistent with the python command (e.g. `python` or `python3`) when installing/configuring sepp and tipp.